 Visiting Amsterdam in 2020 - Social Distancing & Covid-19 Restrictions

-As Amsterdam opens up to visitors again, I thought it would be useful to summarise some of the things you CAN and CANNOT do in the summer
+(UPDATED NOVEMBER 2020) As a local Amsterdam resident, who is NOT travelling anywhere else (especially not abroad) any time soon, I thought it would be useful to summarise some of the things you CAN and CANNOT do in the 2020 in Amsterdam, specifically in autumn

-of 2020 too, in relation to social distancing and restrictions relating to Covid-19 (Coronavirus).
+of 2020, in relation to social distancing and restrictions relating to Covid-19 (Coronavirus).

 If you don't have much time you can scroll down to the final section of this post where there is a short list of the tips and rules summarised.